JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 #### Rationale
 - Keeping [major version](#major-version) at 0 lets consumers know software is a long way from production-ready.
 - Incrementing only minor version is simple, and so, convenient for quick iterations.
-Also, doing so does not compromise on an ordered history.
+Also, doing so doesn't compromise on an ordered history.

 ## [Pre-Release Phase](https://semver.org/#spec-item-9)

 ### Description
 A piece of software is in this phase when it's working toward a [release](#release).
 Changes to its [public API](#public-api) are likely and it might be unstable.
 It isn't production-ready.
-[Version](#version)s in this phase are [pre-release](#pre-release)s.
+[Versions](#version) in this phase are [pre-releases](#pre-release).

 This phase can occur after the [initial development phase](#initial-development-phase) or a [production phase](#production-phase).
 After the initial development phase, a piece of software works toward the `1.0.0` release.
 After a production phase, it could